code-star/meetup-template/README.md

 1. Fork this repo in repo with the name you want as url prefix.
 E.g. meetup-template will be become https://code-star.github.io/meetup-template.
 2. Enable Pages hosting under Settings > Pages.
 Set source to gh-pages.
 3. Modify text and links in public/locales/nl/common.json
+4. Update basePath in next.config.js
-4. Test locally (see commands below)
+5. Test locally (see commands below)
-5. On push to Github, build will be done automatically with Github Actions
+6. On push to Github, build will be done automatically with Github Actions

+Not needed?

-6. (Not needed?)
+1. (Not needed?)
 Add an Access token under Settings > Secrets > Actions

 Commands: